-The major advantage of choosing Wears Valley as your vacation destination is that you’re right smack dab in the middle between Pigeon Forge, the land of many attractions, and Townsend, the epitome of decency and solitary dignity in the natural majesty of the Smokies.
+The major advantage of choosing Wears Valley as your vacation destination is that you’re right smack dab in the middle between Pigeon Forge, the land of many attractions, and Townsend, the more quiet side of the Smokies.
 15 minutes driving could take you either direction, and 15 or 20 minutes more could take you to Gatlinburg or Maryville.

 Wears Valley #1 Attraction: